 Hello Crafty World!

 As you may already know, we here at Homespun are really psyched about handmade; handmade products, the handmade movement, and the creative process.
 Most of us on staff here are makers ourselves.
-My name is Lee, I’m the Social Media Manager and I will be writing two new blog series’ for our website: How-To Craft and Creator Interviews.
+My name is Lee, I’m the Social Media Manager, and I will be writing two new blog series’ for our website: the “How-To” Craft Series and the “Meet Your Maker” Interview Series.
 This is me:

 I am a graphic designer and bookbinder working under the business name Read Write Books (you can find my work at Homespun, of course).
 I love to make stuff.
 It’s in my nature.
 But I think even if it doesn’t come naturally, making stuff can still be a ton of fun.
 It’s a great experience that also helps you to appreciate the complexities of the creative process.
 Because, after you’ve thrown away your first five attempts at making a book, you’re ready to go to Barnes and Noble and buy one like everyone else!